dearhive/MashShare/readme.txt

 > [Demo](https://www.mashshare.net?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-info-link) | [More Add-Ons >>](https://www.mashshare.net/downloads?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=get-addons)

-<h4> Share Buttons & MashShare Social Sharing Post Optmization </h4>
+<h4> Social Media Share Buttons & Social Sharing Post Optmization </h4>

 This Social Media share button plugin is in active development and will be updated on a regular basis - Please do not rate negative before we tried to solve your issue.